FOCUS-Coronavirus accelerates European utilities' digital drive

 Like companies in other sectors, European utilities are having to speed up the adoption of new technologies as the coronavirus crisis forces them to use software, not people, to steer critical infrastructure including plants and grids.
 Consultants say the move was overdue.

 Spain's Iberdrola, the world's second-largest renewables group by capacity, has set up similar processes to Enel.
-The pandemic that brought the global economy to its knees has created advantages for businesses immune to shutdowns and restrictions, allowing staff to work remotely and providing technology to keep service flowing.
+The pandemic has created advantages for businesses immune to shutdowns and restrictions, allowing staff to work remotely and providing technology to keep service flowing.

 "Utilities that started digital programs before the crisis have been more resilient.
-In the post-COVID 19 world, many will need to reconsider their technology priorities," McKinsey said.
-"Using remote supervision could help grid operators minimize the risk for their workforces while simplifying operations," the consultancy said.
+In the post-COVID 19 world, many will need to reconsider their technology priorities," consultancy McKinsey said.
+"Using remote supervision could help grid operators minimize the risk for their workforces while simplifying operations," it said in a report.

 RESILIENCE At Germany's E.ON, Europe's largest operator of energy networks with 1.56 million kms of power and gas grids, that message has also sunk in.